StewBC/applecornman/README.md

 * Ghosts are slower when vulnerable
 * AI similar to Pac Man AI
 * Level layouts can be added (modified, really, as memory is now full)
-* .
-The ghost house must have the same dimensions (but can be moved)
-* .
-The ghost directions at start are hard coded
-* .
-The patrol locations are hard coded (but this can easily be adapted with a new layout type)
-* .
-Wrapping can only happen left/right, not up/down
-* .
-Ghost A must be outside house (hard coded for patrol) and will go left
 * No sound (not really a feature)
 * And lastly, almost certainly bugs